 Excuse Eight: Leadership is only for people who have top positions in an organization.

-More and more researchers agree that leadership is a 360 degree proposition.
+More and more researchers agree that leadership is a 360-degree proposition.
 We influence all around us.
-In fact, most of the people who influence their team, their corporation, their non-profit organization—in fact, their nation—are not the Chief Executives of those organizations.
+In fact, most of the people who influence their team, their corporation, their non-profit organization—in fact, their nation—are not the chief executives of those organizations.
 We lead up, we lead around, and we lead down in organizations.
 Dee Hock, former CEO of Visa International was the first person I heard propose this notion, and I believe he’s right on.
 Influence happens everywhere—and often from the middle of the pack.

 So, let’s embrace it.
-Let’s learn to lead and influence in a manner appropriate with our giftedness, and not excuse ourselves because we’ll never be Mother Teresa, or Colin Powell, or Bill Gates.
+Let’s learn to lead and influence in a manner appropriate to our giftedness, and not excuse ourselves because we’ll never be Mother Teresa, or Colin Powell, or Bill Gates.
 Leadership is a calling on every one of us, to some degree.
 It’s about becoming the person we were meant to be.
 It is less about position and more about disposition.
 It is not so much about superiority but about service in the area of our strengths.
 It has less to do with a set of behaviors and more to do with a perspective with which we view life.